 Assumptions

-If “between” dates is used, it is assumed that when a new survey was completed that the existing assets were end dated and new ones created.
-This will ensure that the output is not erroneous.

-If “between” dates is used, it is assumed that the network did not change during these dates and the end date will be used as the network’s effective date.
-This will ensure that the output is not erroneous

-Remote Access will be made available to both Development and Test environments.
+This will be true to the migrated RSI data.
+Each new survey for a street suburb enddated the existing assets and created new one.
+This will not be the case moving forward.
+A field inspection will be carried out on existing assets, the survey will determine if the assets needs to be end dated (no longer there), changed (some attribute), no change or a totally new asset.
+The only reason an asset will be end dated from a survey is if it does not exist anymore.
+The only asset that will be definitely end dated (or part of) will be the ESUR..
+This may not always be correct, the network could change between dates.
+Each asset may need to be duplicated (different chainages and dates) for any network changes.Remote Access will be made available to both Development and Test environments.
 Access may be required outside of business hours to enable Bentley staff from outside of Australian time zones to access the Development and Test environments.

 Bentley will have permissions to install all required software in Development and Test without having to provide detailed technical documentation or training over and above standard product documentation.